 Human sexuality is a general term for how people experience and express themselves as sexual beings.
 Since all people are sexual beings, everyone has a dimension of human sexuality regardless of their behavior, including individuals who practice complete abstinence from sexual behavior or identify as asexual.
 Sexuality involves gender identity, or how we see ourselves in terms of maleness or femaleness, as well as sexual orientation, which refers to the gender qualities of those to whom we are attracted.
 With the focus in this chapter on personal health, sexual activity refers to any behavior that carries a risk of acquiring a sexually transmitted infection (STI).

-It is imperative that college students know the importance of protection against STIs and unexpected pregnancy.
+College students must know the importance of protection against STIs and unexpected pregnancy.
 So why then do these problems occur so often?
 Part of the answer is that we do not always do the right thing even when we know what that right thing is – especially in the heat of the moment, or when alcohol or other substances are involved.
 Thousands of college students a year engage in unprotected sexual activity after drinking, and more than 100,000 report having been too intoxicated to know if they had consented to the sexual activity.
-To be clear, definitions set forth in Alabama Consent Laws (Click here.) state that a person who is “mentally incapacitated” as a result of the influence of a controlled or intoxicating substance constitutes a legal lack of consent . . . that is, an individual who is drunk or high cannot give consent (Click here to learn more).
+To be clear, definitions outlined in Alabama Consent Laws (Click here.) state that a person who is “mentally incapacitated” as a result of the influence of a controlled or intoxicating substance constitutes a legal lack of consent . . . that is, an individual who is drunk or high cannot give consent (Click here to learn more).

 Sexual Assault & Date Rape